yomiwumip/SmartClinic/readme.md

-# SmartClinic - A Demo app for Azure DevOps Zero to Hero
+# SmartClinic - Smart Clinic App

 ## Overview
 SmartClinic, a sample application built for demo and training purposes, is for a fictitious health care provider **SmartClinic.biz**.